 Check your whole breast area, including up to your collarbone (upper chest) and armpits.

 A lump or swelling in the breast, upper chest or armpit

 A change to the skin, such as puckering or dimpling

 A change in the colour of the breast – the breast may look red or inflamed

 A nipple change, for example it has become pulled in (inverted)

 Changes in size or shape of the breast

-Being referred to a breast clinic doesn’t necessarily mean that you have breast cancer.
-It just means that more tests are needed to find out what’s going on.
+Being referred to a breast clinic does not mean you have breast cancer, just that further assessment is needed to find out what is going on.

 If you're worried about breast health or breast cancer you can speak to our breast care nurses for free by calling 0808 800 6000 or by email.